ApolloTang/math-in-github-markdown/numbering-math-equation.md

-This is how you number equations in a math sandbox:
+This is how you number equations in a math code sandbox:

 ```
 $$